SamplixBeatz/LinnStrument_Ableton-Remote-Script/README.md

 Study the included PDF for all mapped functions of the remote Script.
 There is a second PDF for labelling the LinnStrument with the session mode functions (stickers).

+Regarding colors: The LinnStrument can display only 10 different colors.
+The Remote Script therefore attempts to render each track's color as accurately as possible.
+Clips are generally displayed in the track's color (no individual clip coloring).

 1. Unzip Remote Script

 2. Copy Folder "Linnstrument" to your Ableton User Libary / Remote Scripts.
 If this folder does not exist, create it.